openstack-archive/clouddocs-maven-plugin/README.rst

 clouddocs-maven-plugin 1.7.1
 ============================================================
 -  Support pdfFilenameBase parameter.
 Use this parameter to provide an alternative name for the pdf automatically generated when producing webhelp output.
 By default the base name of the pdf is the base name of the input xml file.
 -  Support webhelpDirname parameter.
-Use the parameter to provide an alternative name for the generated webhelp directory.
+Use this parameter to provide an alternative name for the generated webhelp directory.
 By default the name of the webhelp output directory is the base name of the input xml file.
+-  Support targetDirectory parameter.
+Use this parameter to control where the output lands (i.e. instead of target/docbkx/webhelp).
 -  Bug fixes:
    - Only include Google Analytics and social icons if security = external.
    - Set section.label.includes.component.label to one only if section.autolabel=1.